ppy/osu-wiki/wiki/Community/Forum/Off-Topic/en.md

 ## History

 The "General Discussion" subforum initially hosted any gameplay unrelated topic the people wanted to talk about.
-As forum games started polluting the subforum, people suggested making a seperate subforum for "self perpetuating threads".
-On 19 Febuary 2009 ppy created the suggested subforum named "Forum Games/Random".
+As forum games started polluting the subforum, people suggested making a separate subforum for "self perpetuating threads".
+On 19 February 2009 ppy created the suggested subforum named "Forum Games/Random".

 The new subforum created a distinction that "General Discussion" is to be used for serious discussions while "Forum Games/Random" is to be used for forum games and non-serious discussions.
 Given the nature "Forum Games/Random" subforum, people would often interrupt games hosted with random conversations.
-On 2 Febuary 2010 "Forum Games/Random" was renamed to "Off-Topic" and the "Forum Games" subforum was created.
+On 2 February 2010 "Forum Games/Random" was renamed to "Off-Topic" and the "Forum Games" subforum was created.

 Two more subforum would later be created: "Mafia" subforum on 14 September 2011, and "Surveys" subforum on 5 March 2014.